Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaignclassic/adobe-campaign-classic-release-notes.md

 ### iOS Campaign Classic 2.1.1

-* ACPCampaignClassic iOS SDK is now ACC v8 compatible!
+* ACPCampaignClassic iOS SDK is now Adobe Campaign Classic (ACC) v8 compatible!
 BroadlogId can be provided in the UUID format in the notification tracking APIs.

 ## December 18, 2020